fpgaprince/rtd/docs/source/combinatorial.rst

 OR Gate
 -----------------------
-If output is true, '1' if any of the input is true, '1'.
+The output is true, '1' if any of the input is true, '1'.
 "addition implies OR"

 ::